TV Tropes Needs Your Help

 - Deus Ex: Human Revolution is fueled entirely by allusions to the Icarus myth and the colour yellow.
-Both Sarif and Darrow claim to be the Daedalus to Jensen's Icarus (Sarif Industries' logo is a wing and Sarif often calls Jensen "son"), the Tie-In Novel is named Deus Ex: The Icarus Effect, and believe me there are more allusions after that.
+Both Sarif and Darrow claim to be the Daedalus to Jensen's Icarus (Sarif Industries' logo is a wing and Sarif often calls Jensen "son"), the Tie-In Novel is named Deus Ex: The Icarus Effect, and there are more allusions after that.
 Also, to prevent fall damage, Jensen can unlock the "Icarus Landing System."
 On top of that, the opposing sides interpret the myth in mutually exclusive ways;

 - Members of the Illuminati such as Hugh Darrow reference the common knowledge of the myth; the father feeling regret for his son's death due to pride.
 The Illuminati are thus justified in bringing the chaotic and proud under control for their own good.

 - La Résistance believes that they're twisting the myth to suit their goals; "Daedalus was an arrogant bastard.
 The man built a maze of death, and killed his nephew when he thought he might be smarter than him."
 The Illuminati are simply justifying the murder of innocent people to maintain control of the world - it's hard to bully people stronger than you.

 - In the Kid Icarus games, the main character is an angel who cannot fly.
 In Kid Icarus: Uprising, his goddess grants him the Power Of Flight, but warns that if he flies for too long, his wings will burn up.
 That winds up happening.